stb-srv/wp-overlay-restaurant/README.md

 ## Requirements

 The plugin relies on the CMB2 library.
-If CMB2 isn't available the builder tries to install the latest version automatically from WordPress.org.
-You can also install CMB2 manually or copy the library into `includes/cmb2/` so that `includes/cmb2/init.php` exists.
+If CMB2 isn't available you will see an admin notice.
+Install the CMB2 plugin or copy the library into `includes/cmb2/` so that `includes/cmb2/init.php` exists.

 ## Installation

 1. Upload the plugin folder to your WordPress installation and activate it.
-2. The plugin attempts to fetch CMB2 on activation.
-If that fails, install CMB2 manually (see **Requirements**).
+2. Install and activate the CMB2 plugin if it isn't already present.
-3. Version 2.2.1 improves stability when the shortcode runs outside the main query by checking that a valid post is available.
+3. Version 2.3.0 improves dependency handling and avoids fatal errors when CMB2 is missing.
 4. Create or edit a page/post and configure modules via the **Page Modules** meta box.
 5. Insert the shortcode `[free_flexio_modules]` into the content where the